davidgiga1993/mixing-station-docs/docs/platforms/pc.md

 ## License files
 Make sure to keep a backup of your license files in case of data loss!

+## Scaling
+Mixing Station tries to honor the scaling option of the OS.
+If for whatever reason the UI is too large to too small you can manually adjust the scaling in the global app settings.
+See [settings](../settings.md) for more details

 ## Known issues
 - Intel  HD Graphics 620, Driver 26.20.100.6859 - please downgrade to 22.20.16.4836